4 (Beyoncé album)

-4 is the fourth studio album by American singer Beyoncé.
-It was released on June 24, 2011, by Parkwood Entertainment and Columbia Records.
-Following a career hiatus that reignited her creativity, Beyoncé was inspired to create a record with a basis in traditional rhythm and blues that stood apart from contemporary popular music.
-Her collaborations with songwriters and record producers The-Dream, Tricky Stewart and Shea Taylor produced a mellower tone, developing diverse vocal styles and influences from funk, hip hop, and soul music.
+4 is the fourth studio album by American singer and songwriter Beyoncé.
+It was released on June 28, 2011, by Parkwood Entertainment and Columbia Records.
+The album was recorded from March 2010 to May 2011, and was produced by Beyoncé herself, alongside Babyface, Jeff Bhasker, Kanye West, Kaskade, Brent Kutzle and Ryan Tedder of OneRepublic, Switch, and The-Dream, among others.
+The album also features a sole lead guest appearance from André 3000 of Outkast.
+Following a career hiatus which reignited her creativity, Beyoncé conceived 4 as a record rooted in traditional rhythm and blues that stood apart from contemporary popular music.

-Severing professional ties with father and manager Mathew Knowles, Beyoncé eschewed the music of her previous releases in favor of an intimate, personal album.
-4s lyrics emphasize monogamy, female empowerment and self-reflection, a result of Beyoncé considering a maturer message to contend artistic credibility.
-In May 2011, Beyoncé submitted seventy-two songs to Columbia Records for consideration, twelve of which appeared on the standard edition.
+4 marked the first Beyoncé album after she had terminated her working relationship with her father and manager Mathew Knowles.
+She conceived 4 as an intimate album that departed from the commercially oriented music of her past releases.
+Her collaborations with songwriters and record producers The-Dream, Tricky Stewart and Shea Taylor resulted in a mellower tone that incorporates vocal styles and influences from 1970s and 1980s funk, hip-hop, and soul music.
+The lyrics are about monogamy, female empowerment, and self-reflection, a result of Beyoncé considering a maturer message to contend artistic credibility.

-4 was promoted in mid-2011 by television performances and festival appearances, such as Beyoncé's headlining Glastonbury Festival set.
+Beyoncé promoted 4 in mid-2011 through television and festival performances, including a headlining set at the Glastonbury Festival.
 The album received generally positive reviews by music critics; several publications included it on their year-end lists.
-It was her fourth consecutive album to debut at number one on the US Billboard 200, and it also reached number one in Brazil, Ireland, South Korea, Spain, Switzerland and the United Kingdom.
-4 spawned the international singles "Run the World (Girls)", "Best Thing I Never Had", "Party", "Love On Top" and "Countdown".
-"Love On Top" won the Grammy Award for Best Traditional R&B Performance at the 55th annual ceremony.
-As of November 2016, 4 had sold 5 million copies worldwide.
+In the United States, it became Beyoncé's first album to spend multiple weeks atop the Billboard 200 and has been certified four-times platinum.
+The album also peaked at number one in Argentina, Croatia, Ireland, Spain, South Korea, Switzerland, and the United Kingdom.
+Five of its singles reached the Billboard Hot 100: "Run the World (Girls)", "Best Thing I Never Had", "Party", "Love On Top", and "Countdown".
+At the 55th Annual Grammy Awards (2013), "Love On Top" won Best Traditional R&B Performance.